Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

  .PARAMETER authTenantId
     Specifies an Azure Active Directory tenant for authentication that is different from the one tied to the subscription.

+ .PARAMETER accountName
+    The account name to use if not to use default.

  .PARAMETER applicationName
     The name of the application, if not local deployment.